Handling the Cornell potential within the Lagrange-mesh method in momentum space: Conclusion

 \section{Conclusion}

 This paper introduces an alternative way to compute potential matrix elements within a LMM written in momentum space.
 It mimics the strategy used to handle semi-relativistic kinematics in configuration space \cite{sema01}.
-This method allows the resolution of two-body Schrödinger-like equations with any kind of kinematics and potentials.
-This was not the case with the LMM in momentum space developed in Reference~\cite{lacr12}, which is not appropriate to handle Coulomb and linear potentials, for instance.
+This method allows for the resolution of two-body Schrödinger-like equations with any kind of kinematics and potentials, including those encountered in hadron phenomenology.
+This was not the case with the LMM in momentum space developed in Reference~\cite{lacr12}, which is not appropriate to handle Cornell potentials, for instance.

 The efficiency of the method has been validated by comparison with analytical results for the Coulomb potential and is also compared to that from Reference \cite{lacr12} in \ref{app:gauss}.
-The method has also been tested on a phenomenological meson model.
-The corresponding results were compared with Lagrange-mesh calculations in position representation~\cite{sema01}.
-Special attention has been devoted to representing the position and momentum densities associated to the states.
+To illustrate the interest in hadronic physics, the method has been tested on a phenomenological meson model.
+The corresponding results were compared to those from the original publication~\cite{fulc94} and from Lagrange-mesh calculations in position representation~\cite{sema01}.
+In addition, special attention has been devoted to manipulating and representing the position and momentum densities, a topic which proved relevant in works such as \cite{buis07,meld08,tour25}.